 Dr. Recinos is a professor of Church and Society at the Perkins School of Theology at Southern Methodist University.
-Professor Recinos received his Masters in Divinity in 1982 from Union Theological Seminary, a Doctor of Ministry in parish ministry in 1986 from New York Theological Seminary and the Doctor of Philosophy with honors (Ph.D.) in cultural anthropology in 1993 from the American University in Washington, D.C.
-In addition to numerous articles in scholarly publications and journals, Recinos' publications include Hear the Cry!
-A Latino Pastor Challenges the Church (Westminster John Knox Press, 1989), Jesus Weeps: Global Encounters on Our Doorstep (Abingdon Press, 1992), Who Comes in the Name of the Lord?
-Jesus At the Margins (Abingdon Press, 1997), Good News from the Barrio: Prophetic Witness for the Church (Westminster John Knox Press, 2006), Harold J. Recinos and Hugo Magallanes, eds.
-Jesus in the Hispanic Community: Images of Christ from Theology to Popular Religion (Westminster John Knox Press, 2009).
-Harold J. Recinos ed.
-Wading Through Many Voices: Toward a Theology of Public Conversation (Rowman and Littlefield, 2011).
+Professor Recinos received his Master's in Divinity in 1982 from Union Theological Seminary, a Doctor of Ministry in parish ministry in 1986 from New York Theological Seminary, and the Doctor of Philosophy with honors (Ph.D.) in cultural anthropology in 1993 from the American University in Washington, DC.
 Since the mid-1980s, Harold Recinos has worked with the Salvadoran refugee community and with marginal communities in El Salvador for social justice.
 Professor Recinos is an ordained elder and member of the Baltimore-Washington Annual Conference of The United Methodist Church.
 A prolific writer and published poet, the royalties from Dr. Recinos' poetry collections support the work of the ORC.

 MaríaJosé has always been surrounded by need.
-She grew up amid El Salvador's bitter civil war (1980-1992), when her family walked 45 minutes to a cathedral each Sunday to worship with Archbishop Oscar Romero.
-Romero spoke of uplifting the poor, but was killed by a sniper in 1980, while standing before the altar in Mass.
-His ideas influenced Maria Jose to become an advocate for the poor while studying with Jesuit professors at the University of Central America, as a teacher to displaced children in the 22nd of April community in El Salvador during the civil war, and director of a mutual assistant association serving immigrants and refugees in Washington, D.C.
-Since completing graduate at SMU and LP licensing, Maria Jose has provided counseling services to Immigrant newcomers to Northern Texas and worked in various and different capacities in Alto de Miraflores to improve mental health service delivery and empower teachers, parents, and children.
-In addition, she established The Oscar Romero Center (ORC) is a small 501(c)3 non-profit organization to facilitate work with marginalized communities in El Salvador and Dallas, Texas to help them move with dignity toward sufficiency and abundance.
+She grew up amid El Salvador's bitter civil war (1980-1992) when her family walked 45 minutes to a cathedral each Sunday to worship with Archbishop Oscar Romero.
+Romero spoke of uplifting El Salvador's poor, but was killed by a sniper in 1980 while standing before the altar in Mass.
+His ideas influenced Maria Jose to become an advocate for the poor while studying with Jesuit professors at the University of Central America, as a teacher to displaced children in the 22nd of April community in El Salvador during the civil war, and director of a mutual assistant association serving immigrants and refugees in Washington, DC.
+Since graduating from SMU and LP licensing, Maria Jose has provided counseling services to Immigrant newcomers to Northern Texas.
+She has also worked in various capacities in Alto de Miraflores to improve mental health service delivery and empower teachers, parents, and children.
+In addition, she established The Oscar Romero Center (ORC), a small 501(c)3 non-profit organization that facilitates work with marginalized communities in El Salvador and Dallas, Texas, to help them move with dignity toward sufficiency and abundance.